-5 Healthy Fish to Eat for Weight LossArticle posted in: Diet & Nutrition
+5 Healthy Fish to Eat for Weight LossArticle posted in: Nutrition

 Fish is a great source of protein and healthy fats.
-Regularly incorporating fish into your daily South Beach Diet meal plan can provide a whole range of health benefits, making it the perfect addition to your weight loss menu.
+Regularly incorporating fish into your diet can provide a whole range of health benefits, making it the perfect addition to your weight loss menu.
 According to the Environmental Defense Fund, oily fish are particularly beneficial because of their omega-3 fatty acids or “good” fats, which help promote cardiovascular health and decrease inflammation.

 The Dietary Guidelines for Americans and the American Heart Association (AHA) recommend eating two servings of fish each week for better health.
 According to the AHA, fish is a great option for weight loss because it’s low in calories yet high in protein.
 Grab your grocery list and keep reading for our top five fish picks!